CatenaTools/catena-public-docs/engines/unity/matchmaking/peer-to-peer.md

 }
 ```

-The `SimpleP2PMatchmakingHooks` **Custom Hook** is provided out of the box to bypass dedicated game server provisioning when matches are successfully made.
+The `SimpleP2PMatchmakingHooks` [custom hook](../../../features/matchmaking/catena-matchmaker-more.md#custom-hooks) is provided out of the box to bypass dedicated game server provisioning when matches are successfully made.

 ## Matchmaking A Player
-Reminder, if you have not yet completed the [Unity Authentication Guide](../authentication.md), please do so now.
+Reminder: if you have not yet completed the [Unity Authentication Guide](../authentication.md), please do so now.
 Once a player has authenticated against Catena and registered a session, they can then begin matchmaking.

 To initiate matchmaking, you first need to register callbacks: